-In addition, PAS 1 requires entities to disclose their material rather than their significant accounting policies.
-The amendments define what is 'material accounting policy information' and explain how to identify when accounting policy information is material.
-They further clarify that immaterial accounting policy information does not need to be disclosed.
+The amendment requires entities to disclose their material rather than their significant accounting policies.
+The amendment defines what is a 'material accounting policy information' and explain how to identify when accounting policy information is material.
+It further clarifies that immaterial accounting policy information does not need to be disclosed.
 If it is disclosed, it should not obscure material accounting information.